k64t34/Map_Election.sourcemod/README.md

 Voting starts at the beginning of the round.
 Plugin sets mp_freeztime equal to voting time.
 Thus, the world stops at the time of the vote, and the players can fully concentrate on the vote.

+In my opinion this interface allows you to reach a consensus between the players.

 SourceMod plugin for votemap

 Plugin Category:Server Management